-Equality information on our services and use of our legal and regulatory powers
+Equality information on our services

 The Commission routinely collates information disaggregated by protected characteristic about our services and our use of our legal powers.
 This includes equality information relating to:

-- Information, advice and guidance provided through our helpline, specialist legal helpline and website.
+- our specialist legal helpline and website.

-- Legal casework, mediation/conciliation and interventions.
+- Legal casework and interventions.

-- Enforcement and compliance action.
+- Enforcement and compliance actions.

 We collate equality information in relation to service access and usage (and satisfaction) including complaints as well as the success rates and outcomes of the legal cases we support and enforcement action we take.